AusDTO/gov-au-ui-kit/BROWSER-SUPPORT.md

 | IE Mobile      | ?               | 11              | Full       | Untested |
 | UC Browser     | ?               | 10.X            | ?          | Untested |

-There are other browsers with full support, and many more with functional support.
+There are other browsers that have full or functional support.

+## Unsupported browsers
+We don't list unsupported devices and browsers.

+We are aiming for a solid HTML mobile-first foundation that provides functional support for the browsers and devices of all of our users.

+## Functional support

+* Accessible content.
+* Users can complete critical tasks.
+* Basic page design and layout, based on the simplest layout available to graphical browsers.
+* Similar look and behaviour across all pages (performance will still vary across browsers).
+* JavaScript and CSS not required.

+As we perform browser testing we will provide component-specific documentation.
+This will specify what is critical and what provides advanced functionality.

+## Full support

+* All (or most) documented features.
+* Advanced functionality and behaviour.

-## Terms
+## Principles

-Support
+1. Support basic access and functionality in the browsers and devices of all of our users.
+2. Build a solid semantic HTML5 foundation &#8212; no CSS or JavaScript is required for basic content and functionality.
+3. <a href="https://en.wikipedia.org/wiki/Progressive_enhancement" rel="external">Progressive enhancement</a> over <a href="https://en.wikipedia.org/wiki/Fault_tolerance" rel="external">graceful degradation</a> &#8212; building the basic foundation for the lowest common denominator then enhancing;  instead of a managed degraded experience for older browsers (fault tolerance).

+We define 'support' as:
-: In the context of this document, refers to both making things usable before they go live, as well as improving and fixing issues found in production environments.
+- making things usable before they go live
+- improving and fixing issues found in production environments.

-Progressive enhancement
-: A strategy in web design and development that emphasises building basic foundations first geared to the lowest common denominator of browser functionality, and then extending from there to add functionality and enhancements.

-Graceful degradation
-: A strategy in technology design and development that emphasises fault-tolerance, where older browsers would receive a managed degraded experience.

-User agent (or software agent)
-: Software acting on behalf of a user (eg a web browser).
+We didn't use a decision tree because:

+- we can identify fully supported browsers and devices
+- all other browsers and devices need graduated support.